Zelalem1659/Ethio-Segenet/README.old.md

-# Ethio-Segenet
+# Ethio-360
-Official website for Ethio Segenet – Ethiopian political commentary and discussions.
+Official website for Ethio 360 – Ethiopian political commentary and discussions.